 The Hightstown Housing Authority actively monitors and twice per year updates the waiting lists to make sure everyone on the list is still interested.
 In 2019 we opened our wait lists for 4 months for all apartment types.
-We currently have 202 families waiting for apartments.
+We currently have 143 families waiting for apartments.
 We are estimating a 3-5 year wait for a unit, especially one-bedroom units (both family and senior citizen).
+We had several turnovers in 2020 that allowed us to renovate several apartments.